Free Case Evaluation 267-861-7100

 Any situation where a preventable death occurred may constitute a wrongful death scenario.
 A thorough examination of the circumstances is essential.
 A serious matter like this requires a confident, well-seasoned approach.
 Look to Anthony C. Gagliano, III, Esquire, P.C. for top-notch advocacy.

 Unfortunately, traffic collisions make up a significant number of wrongful death claims each year.
-High speeds, distracted or intoxicated drivers, and the presence of pedestrians on area streets contribute to preventable deaths.
+High speeds, intoxicated or distracted drivers, and the presence of pedestrians on area streets contribute to preventable deaths.
 It is no surprise that many families pursue wrongful death claims after such tragedies.

 The responsible party may also be a business owner or operator—known as a premises liability case.
 When a property owner fails to maintain safe conditions, catastrophic injuries or death can result.
 Unsafe conditions that may cause wrongful death must be investigated thoroughly.